-The Mozambique Climate Resilience Program aims at de-risking farmer’s exposure to climate change through a multi-pillar strategy, anchored around water management, agricultural practices & tools, alternative livelihood, access to energy, gender empowerment and community building.
+The focus of the Mozambique Climate Resilience Program has been towards de-risking farmer’s exposure to climate change through a multi-pillar strategy, anchored around water management, agricultural practices & tools, alternative livelihood, access to energy, gender empowerment and community building.

 Project locations: Cabo Delgado, Ribaue, Cuamba, Niassa and Nampula provinces

 Project Duration: 2017-2021

 As the farmer’s exposure to climate change and water insecurity risk continues to rise, the threats on human, social and economic capital will exacerbate.
 Mozambique climate resilience program aims at de-risking farmers’ livelihood from these threats and maximizing all the possible and existing assets for building resilience of farmers’ livelihood.
 It inspires to provide farming communities with the ability to take informed decision on their farming practices and have access to a number of livelihood options to more effectively offset the impact of climate change on their and the communities’ lives.